Best Talkdesk Alternatives in 2026

 Pricing: $30/user/month (Essentials, min 3 users), $50/user/month (Professional).

-Best for: mid-market companies that were using 20-30% of Talkdesk's feature set and can reduce costs significantly by switching to a simpler platform.
+Ideal for mid-market companies that were using 20-30% of Talkdesk's feature set and can reduce costs significantly by switching to a simpler platform.

-Dialpad — best AI-first alternative
+Dialpad: best AI-first alternative

 Dialpad's AI differentiation is relevant as a Talkdesk alternative: real-time transcription, call summaries, in-call coaching, and sentiment detection are built into the base product rather than sold as add-ons.
 For contact centers where agent coaching and quality assurance are priorities, Dialpad delivers comparable AI value at a lower price.